Jberdan/AzureDataFactory/CopyTo/README.md

 26.)
 Debug and verify file from storage account containers.
 27.)
 Once you confirm that the file is existing and exactly matching.

+To complete the project, you must create or add a trigger to automate as part of the narrative.

+28.)
+Click Add trigger and enter appropriate Name, Type, Start Date, Time Zone, and Recurrence.
+      Trigger: DailyProductHTTPExtract
+      Type: Schedule
+      Start Date: <DateToday>, 11:59:59 PM
+      Time Zone: Pacifica Time
+      Recurrence: Every 1 Day
+29.)
+Check mark "Start trigger on creation", then press OK button.
+30.)
+Publish to commit changes.

-## Congratulations!!! you completed a very simple ingestion of data using Azure
+## Congratulations!!! you have completed a very simple ingestion of data using Azure Data Factory.
-Data Factory.

-NOTE: Please do not forget to delete the Resource Group you created to prevent recurring costs.
+NOTE: Please do not forget to delete the Resource Group you created to prevent recurring costs (if any).